NNTmux/newznab-tmux/README.md

   ./start.sh
   ```

+ * Additional files.
+I have included prepare.sh to make updating these sctipts alittle easier.
+I also included a svn updater, svn.sh.
+It performs a forced updated, which overwrites any changes you may have may to the stock nn+ scripts.

  * If you connect using **putty**, then under Window/Translation set Remote character set to UTF-8.

- * If something looks stalled, it probably isn't.
-If all 13 panes are still there, it is most likely, as it should be.

- * You must edit **misc/testing/update_cleanup.php** in order for it to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though.
+ * You must edit any file that is called from **misc/testing/** in order for it to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though.

  * Now all panes should be running smoothly.
-If any pane crashes, it should remain open and return to the prompt.
-You should also be able to see the error that caused it to crash.
+If any script exits early, the error message should be displayed.
+It will run again during the next monitor cycle.

  * Join in the converstion at irc://moonlight.se.eu.synirc.net/newznab-tmux.

- * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123, zombu2, epsol, DejaVu, ajeffco, pcmerc, zDefect, shat, evermind, coolcheat, sy, ll, crunch, ixio, AlienX, Solution-X, cryogenx.
+ * Thanks go to all who offered their assistance and improvement to these scripts, especially kevin123, zombu2, epsol, DejaVu, ajeffco, pcmerc, zDefect, shat, evermind, coolcheat, sy, ll, crunch, ixio, AlienX, Solution-X, cryogenx, convict, wicked and McFuzz.
 If, your nick is missing from this this, PM and I'll fix it quick.

 <hr>
 ![Newznab-tmux](https://raw.github.com/jonnyboy/newznab-tmux/master/images/newznab-tmux.png)